metafacture/metafacture-tutorial/04_Fix-Path.md

           c: Hello :-)
 ```

-Then you would point to the c field with the path to reference the element woulf be `x.y.z.a.b.c`.
+Then you would point to the c field with the path to reference the element would be `x.y.z.a.b.c`.

 So lets do some simple excercises: